jakewilliami/PenultimateDays.jl/README.md

 Unlike Dates' `*dayof*` functions, I have extended functionality to find, for example, the penultimate _Tuesday_ of a measure of time.
 We have also extended some of Dates' `*dayof*` functions to allow this functionality.

+See also [jakewilliami/pt](https://github.com/jakewilliami/pt) for a command-line implementation using logic from this package.

 ## Quick Start

 ```julia